slint-ui/slint/README.md

 # SixtyFPS

-This is the monolithic repository of the SixtyFPS project.
+This is the repository of the SixtyFPS project.

+## Warning: Pre-Alpha

+SixtyFPS is still in the early stages of development: APIs will change and important features are still being developed. **Do not use this yet in production**.
+We welcome any feedback.

+At the moment, it's possible to create user interfaces from C++, Rust, and NodeJS.
+These can be compiled and shown on Linux, macOS, Windows and in Web Browsers (using WebAssembly).

 ## What is SixtyFPS